Signatures of Star-planet Interactions: Planetary Effects on Stellar Angular Momentum Evolution

 As the evidence continues to mount that star-planet interactions measurably increase stellar activity, and now for a wider range of planetary systems, there remains an ambiguity in the larger statistical, single-epoch studies as to whether or not this effect is caused by magnetic SPI, tidal SPI or planet search selection biases.
 Although no tidal SPI has been observed as stellar activity modulated by half the planet's orbital period (\citealt{cuntz2000}), there may be other effects due to the presence of the planets or planet formation process on the angular momentum evolution of the stars, which might increase the stellar rotation through tidal spin-up or decrease the efficiency of stellar magnetic breaking \citep{lanza2010b,cohen2011}.
 In both cases, the star would be more active than expected for its mass and age.

-For main sequence FGK stars, the magnetized stellar wind acts as a brake on the stellar rotation, decreasing the global stellar activity rate as the star ages.
-This well observed process has given rise to the so-called ``age-rotation-activity'' relationship.
+For main-sequence FGK stars, the magnetized stellar wind acts as a brake on the stellar rotation, decreasing the global stellar activity rate as the star ages.
+This well-observed process has led to the so-called ``age-rotation-activity relationship ''.
 However, the presence of a short-period giant planet may affect the star's angular momentum.
 Under this scenario, the age-activity relation will systematically underestimate the star's age, potentially making ``gyrochronology'' inapplicable to these systems.
 This poses an issue for evolutionary studies of exoplanets and their host stars, including planet migration models and planet atmospheric evolution.
 In a possibly common case, when giant planet engulfment occurs as as result of high-eccentricity planetary migration, conservation of energy and momentum calculations can explain the observed increased stellar spin rates in young clusters, hinting that planets falling into their stars might be a common part of how planetary systems evolve (\citealt{Qureshi2018}).

 Several studies have found that stars hosting giant planets rotate faster than the evolutionary models predict.
 This increase in rotation rate is thought to be the direct consequence of tidal spin-up of the star by the planet.
 Additional evidence for the tidal spin-up of stars by giant planets has been found using two hot Jupiter systems by \citet{schro2011} and \citet{pillitteri2011}.
 These studies searched for X-ray emission from M dwarf companions to the active planet hosts CoRoT-2 and HD 189733.
-Both systems showed no X-ray emission indicating the age of the systems to be $> 2$Gyr; however, the rotation-age relation places these systems between 100-300 Myr for CoRoT-2 and 600 Myr for HD 189733.
+Both systems did not show X-ray emission, indicating that the age of the systems to be $> 2$Gyr; however, the rotation-age relation places these systems between 100-300 Myr for CoRoT-2 and 600 Myr for HD 189733.